erhant/circom101/book/src/control-flow/README.md

 If `isEnabled = 1` both circuits are equivalent, but if `isEnabled = 0` this circuit will always have `0 === 0` regardless of the `in` signal.

+> Circomlib has a circuit that makes use of this trick, see [`ForceEqualIfEnabled`](https://github.com/iden3/circomlib/blob/master/circuits/comparators.circom).

 ## `Switch`

 ```cs